bayoishola20/nigeria_api/README.md

-# Store Application
+# Nigeria API

-A node app built with pug, express and node.
-Map stuff is in it.
+A node app built with Vanilla js (es6), express, node and mongodb.

 ## To use